docker/docs/ee/ucp/admin/install/plan-installation.md

 `base`: CIDR range to be divided up for bridge networks, the default is `172.18.0.0/16`

-`size`: CIDR netmask that determines the default overlay network size to allocate from the `base` pool, the default is `24`
+`size`: CIDR netmask that determines the default network size to allocate from the `base` pool, the default is `24`

 ### Swarm